The Meta-Retrospective — Check Out the Free Miroverse Template

 How to Run a Meta-Retrospective

-The meta-retrospective format I describe here is based on Zach Bonaker’s WADE-matrix, extended by an additional practice at the beginning of the retrospective.
+The Meta-Retrospective format I describe in the following text is partly based on Zach Bonaker’s WADE-matrix, extended by an additional practice at the beginning of the retrospective.
 To frame the level of (necessary) openness of the upcoming conversation, I run a short exercise bringing the Scrum values back into the hearts and minds of the attendees.
-After all, we are organizing the meta-retrospective to also address the elephants in the room.
+After all, we are organizing the Meta-Retrospective to also address the elephants in the room.

 The Meta-Retrospective Exercise